ewalker544/libsvm-go/README.md

     model := libSvm.NewModel(param)     // Create a model from the parameter

-    // Create a problem specification from the training data (in trainFile) and parameter problem, err := libSvm.NewProblem("log1p.E2006.train", param)
+    // Create a problem specification from the training data and parameter problem, err := libSvm.NewProblem("log1p.E2006.train", param)

     model.Train(problem)                // Train the model from the problem specification